ddhruvkr/NeuralNetworks/README.md

 Implementations of some Neural Networks.
-This is done as a part of learning the diffenrent architectures, the math and developing a deeper understanding.
+This is done as a part of learning the different architectures, the math and developing a deeper understanding.

 Some good resources which helped.